zhangxiaohuang1111/zhangxiaohuang1111.github.io/_pages/about.md

 - Guitar
 - Video Games (League of Legends, Overwatch, etc)

-BTW, if you are willing to teach me your hobbies, I would be happy to learn.
+If you are willing to teach me your hobbies, I would be happy to learn.
+BTW, my MBTI is ENTP and my sign is Scorpio.